Super Bowl XXXII: Super Bowl pregame news

 The Packers came into the game as 11-point favorites, having compiled a 13–3 record regular-season record compared to the Broncos' 12–4 and coming in as defending Super Bowl champions after winning Super Bowl XXXI 35–21 over the New England Patriots.
 Furthermore, the Packers had easily crushed their two playoff opponents, while the Broncos had barely edged out their final two postseason victories by a margin of one score.

 As the designated home team in the annual rotation between AFC and NFC teams, the Broncos chose to wear their newly unveiled home navy uniforms with white pants.
 The uniforms replaced the "Orange Crush" uniforms they previously wore in three of their four Super Bowl losses.
 The Packers wore their customary road white uniforms with gold pants.
 Both teams wore the Super Bowl XXXII logo on the left breast of their jersey.
 The Super Bowl logo was previously worn in Super Bowl XXV to commemorate the game's silver anniversary.
-All future Super Bowls contestants would wear the game's logo on their jerseys.
+All future Super Bowl teams would wear the game's logo on their jerseys.

 Broadcasting

 The game was televised in the United States by NBC, with play-by-play announcer Dick Enberg (calling his eighth and final Super Bowl), color commentators Phil Simms and Paul Maguire, and sideline reporter Jim Gray.
-Greg Gumbel hosted all the events, and was joined by co-host Ahmad Rashad and commentators Cris Collinsworth, Sam Wyche, and Joe Gibbs.
+Greg Gumbel hosted all the events and was joined by co-host Ahmad Rashad and commentators Cris Collinsworth, Sam Wyche, and Joe Gibbs.
 This was Gumbel's final assignment for NBC as he returned to CBS for the 1998 season.
-Following the game, NBC aired a special one-hour episode of 3rd Rock from the Sun, which opened live at the game site with Gumbel playing himself before he was "attacked" by show star John Lithgow (except for the NBC affiliate in Denver, which broadcast 30 minutes of post-game reactions and interviews before screening the programme).
-During the game, NBC (partnering with Silicon Graphics Inc.) included real-time 3D computer graphics on SGI's Onyx2 computers to display a model of Qualcomm Stadium and simulating real-time animation of things such as receiver patterns and yards after the catch; along with a second model known as "Football Guy" which allowed viewers to see defensive players from the quarterback's vantage point, with those replays handled by Randy Cross.
+During the game, NBC (partnering with Silicon Graphics Inc.) included real-time 3D computer graphics on SGI's Onyx2 computers to display a model of Qualcomm Stadium and simulating real-time animation of action such as receiver patterns and yards after the catch; along with a second model known as "Football Guy", which allowed viewers to see defensive players from the quarterback's vantage point, accompanied by commentary by Randy Cross.

+This broadcast was the last for NBC as the AFC network after 33 years.
+CBS was awarded the AFC package for the 1998 season, and NBC would not return to covering the NFL until 2006 when they signed on to televise Sunday Night Football and then Super Bowl XLIII in February 2009.
+As a result of NBC losing NFL rights, among others, Gumbel and Simms moved on to become CBS's lead NFL broadcast team.

+For the Super Bowl lead-out program, NBC broadcast an hour-long episode of 3rd Rock from the Sun, "36!
+24!
+36!
+Dick".
+As a transition from NBC's live Super Bowl coverage and the program, Gumbel played himself attempting to close the postgame show before he was "attacked" by show star John Lithgow.
+NBC's Denver affiliate KUSA instead broadcast its own 30-minute local postgame show before airing the episode.
+(WGBA-TV aired the Super Bowl in the Green Bay area.)